![]() |

 American Comparative Literature Association (ACLA)

-Harvard University 26.–29.3.2009 — Cambridge, MA (USA)
+26.–29.3.2009 — Cambridge, MA (USA)

 From the early spreading of languages such as Greek, Chinese, Latin, and Arabic across broad regions to the present age of globalization, local literary cultures have long had to interact with hegemonic languages and literatures of foreign origin.
 World literature first arose in antiquity long before the rise of the individual national literatures.
 The theme of »Global languages, local cultures« can offer avenues into many lines of inquiry: explorations of »minor literatures«; regionalism and transregional relations; empires and postcolonial situations; interactions of literature with religious and philosophical traditions; classical literatures and modern offshoots or responses; »standard« languages, creoles, and vernaculars; movements of genres into new cultural spaces; translation theory and practice; relations of literature, music, film, and other arts.